tailaiw/simple-chatgpt-cli/README.md

 chatgpt
 ```

-You must either have environment variable `OPENAI_API_KEY` or set the key following the CLI prompts.
+You must either set/save the key following the CLI prompts (recommended) or set an environment variable `OPENAI_API_KEY`.

 ![screenshot](screenshot.png)